CodeYourFuture/Module-JS2/week-2/readme.md

 1. Change directory into `week-2`
 2. Run the tests using `npm test`

-## Exercises
+## 🐛 Debug

-In this section, you'll have a short program and task.
-Some of the syntax may be unfamiliar - in this case, you'll need to look things up in documentation.
+Each of the files in `debug` contains a 🐛.
+Predict and explain first and then run the code with node to check your prediction.
+Fix any bugs that appear in the code.

-## Errors
+## 🔨 Implement

-In this section, you'll need to go to each file in `errors` directory and run the file with node to check what the error is.
-Your task is to interpret the error message and explain why it occurs.
-The [errors documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors) will help you figure out the solution.
+In this section, you will have a short set of requirements about a function.
+You will need to implement a function based off this set of requirements.
+Make sure you check your function works for a number of different inputs.

+Here is a recommended order:

+1. `contains.test.js`
+2. `lookup.test.js`
+3. `tally.test.js`

 ## Interpret